presslabs/autover/readme.txt

 == Changelog ==

 = 1.4 =
-* Cleaned up the plugin code.
+* cleaned up the plugin code(remove the options from DB).
-* Now the plugin uses the constants AUTOVER_DISABLE_CSS / AUTOVER_DISABLE_JS to see if it needs to ignore a resource
+* now the plugin uses the constants AUTOVER_DISABLE_CSS / AUTOVER_DISABLE_JS to see if it needs to ignore a resource.
-* Removed admin page
+* removed settings page (replaced by the constants AUTOVER_DISABLE_JS and AUTOVER_DISABLE_CSS).
+* removed the file list.

 = 1.3 =
 * add file lists.